lewpar/CyberBilby/content/posts/how-do-you-exchange-encryption-keys-anyway/index.md

-+++
+---
+draft: false
+date: 2024-02-09T09:40:57+11:00

-title = 'How Do You Exchange Encryption Keys Anyway' date = 2024-02-09T09:40:57+11:00 draft = false
+title: How Do You Exchange Encryption Keys Anyway

-summary = 'It is often we talk about encrypting data securely, but how do you transmit it securely over a medium without exposing your encryption key?' featured_image = './content/how-do-you-exchange-encryption-keys-anyway/featured.png'
+summary: It is often we talk about encrypting data securely, but how do you transmit it securely over a medium without exposing your encryption key?

-categories = ['Article']
-tags = ['encryption', 'asymmetric', 'symmetric', 'rsa', 'aes', 'key exchange']
-+++
+categories:
+    - Article

+tags:
+    - encryption
+    - asymmetric
+    - symmetric
+    - rsa
+    - aes
+    - key exchange

+params:
+    featured_image: ./static/featured.png
+---

 When communicating over the internet it’s generally accepted by everyone that encryption is important to transmitting your data securely.
 But how does this data get from A to B without exposing your data to potential attackers?